promutuma/promutuma/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=promutuma)](https://github.com/ryo-ma/github-profile-trophy)

 Welcome to my GitHub profile!
 I'm Franklin Mutuma, a passionate software developer with a keen interest in cybersecurity.
 I've worked on various projects, including websites and web applications.
-Here are some of my notable projects:
+Here are some of my notable projects mostly developed using PHP as the main language.

 ### Websites:
 - [Cetrad.org](https://cetrad.org)